LakeMLB: Data Lake Machine Learning Benchmark: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented \textbf{LakeMLB}, the first benchmark designed to evaluate multi-table machine learning in data lake environments.
-By focusing on the model learning stage and supporting both Union and Join scenarios across diverse real-world datasets, LakeMLB captures the core challenges of machine learning in data lake environments.
-Our extensive evaluation of classical and deep tabular models demonstrates that the effectiveness of data integration strategies is highly scenario-dependent: pre-training-based methods excel in Union settings, feature augmentation strategies perform best in Join settings, and transfer learning approaches exhibit strong overall robustness, exposing both the strengths and limitations of existing methods as well as substantial room for improvement.
-We hope LakeMLB will serve as a common evaluation platform and stimulate future research on scalable, robust, and data-aware learning techniques for data lake and lakehouse systems.
+We introduce LakeMLB, the first benchmark for evaluating machine learning over multi-table data in data lake environments.
+Covering both Union and Join scenarios across diverse real-world datasets, LakeMLB captures the key challenges of multi-table learning in data lakes.
+Extensive experiments show that data integration strategies are highly scenario-dependent: pre-training performs best for Union tasks, feature augmentation excels on Join tasks, and transfer learning demonstrates strong overall robustness.
+We hope LakeMLB will serve as a standard benchmark and stimulate the development of scalable and robust learning methods for data lake and lakehouse systems.
 Future work will extend LakeMLB to more realistic settings with larger and more heterogeneous table collections, richer relational structures, evolving schemas, and broader downstream learning tasks.